 Combining the TRIM, CLEAN and PROPER formulae would help to clean data like this very quickly, like this:

 All leading and trailing spaces are gone, leaving only a single space between each word, all non-printing characters are gone and each word is capitalised on only the first letter.
 Even the continuous data has been cleaned without being affected by the PROPER part of the formula.

-Some data is collected and some is not.
+Some data are collected and some are not.
 Height is collected, and so is Weight, but Body Mass Index is calculated (from Height and Weight).
-Sometimes, data that is collected needs to be rounded, and sometimes it should be placed into categories.
+Sometimes, data that are collected needs to be rounded, and sometimes they should be placed into categories.
 For example, Weight may be measured in kilograms or in pounds and rounded to the nearest 1, 2, or 3 decimal places (using ROUND, ROUNDUP or ROUNDDOWN).
-Alternatively it could be categorised as Underweight, Normal, Overweight or Obese.
-It all depends on what you plan to do with your data and how you wish to analyse it, but you will often need to perform calculations on it.
+Alternatively they could be categorised as Underweight, Normal, Overweight or Obese.
+It all depends on what you plan to do with your data and how you wish to analyse them, but you will often need to perform calculations on them.

 It’s quite a good idea to create a new worksheet, titled Calculated Data, and this is where you will create composite variables (like Body Mass Index), convert numerical variables to categories, and round your data.

 You may also have stored your categorical variables as text, such as Small, Medium, Large.
 Will your favourite stats program allow the use of text variables, or will you have to convert them to integers?
 Here’s where you’ll make these conversions, and learning how to use VLOOKUP and HLOOKUP will help make this process as painless as possible.